Wealthfront Tax-Loss Harvesting White Paper

 Wash sale management

-One complexity in executing our daily tax-loss harvesting strategy is the management of wash sales.
+One complexity in executing our Tax-Loss Harvesting strategy is the management of wash sales.
 Normally, you recognize a loss when you sell a security for less than its cost basis.
-However, if you buy the same or substantially identical security within 30 days of the sale, the wash sale rule applies and you are not allowed to claim the tax benefit.
+However, if you buy the same or substantially identical security within 30 days of the sale, the wash sale rule applies and you are not allowed to claim the tax benefit immediately.

-It should be noted that a wash sale does not completely eliminate the benefit of harvesting a loss, but only reduces that benefit by the amount of the wash sale itself.
+It should be noted that a wash sale does not completely eliminate the benefit of harvesting a loss, but only temporarily reduces that benefit by the amount of the wash sale itself.
 For example, if you sell 1,000 shares of a particular ETF to harvest a loss, but happen to buy 10 shares of the same ETF within 30 days, you will still be able to take advantage of the harvested loss on 990 of the 1,000 shares originally sold – as only 10 shares are actually subject to the wash sale rule in this situation.
+In this situation, the disallowed loss from the 10 shares where the wash sale rule applied is added to the cost basis of the 10 new shares you purchased.
+You can get the tax benefit of the loss when you sell the 10 new shares.

-In the case of applying tax-loss harvesting to a portfolio of index funds or passive ETFs, you need to use two securities that track different indexes to avoid violating the substantially identical clause of the wash sale rule.
+In the case of applying Tax-Loss Harvesting to a portfolio of index based ETFs, you need to use two securities that track different indexes to avoid violating the substantially identical clause of the wash sale rule.
 Swapping an ETF with another that tracks the same index from a different issuer (i.e. Vanguard vs. Schwab) would violate the substantially identical rule.
-As a result, you’ll see that the alternative ETFs presented in the table above track different, but highly correlated indexes from the recommended primary ETFs.
+As a result, you’ll see that the alternative ETFs presented in Table 2 track different, but highly correlated indexes from the recommended primary ETFs in Table 1.

 The risk of a wash sale increases with the number of rebalancing trades made as part of the ongoing management of a portfolio.
-If not carefully managed, a security sold to harvest a loss might be re-purchased for another reason (change in asset allocation, rebalancing, dividend reinvestment, withdrawal or deposit) and the tax benefit could be disallowed, defeating the purpose of tax-loss harvesting.
+If not carefully managed, a security sold to harvest a loss might be re-purchased for another reason (change in asset allocation, rebalancing, dividend reinvestment, or deposit) and the tax benefit could be disallowed, defeating the purpose of Tax-Loss Harvesting.
 We carefully manage the interaction and timing of trades within our portfolio management service to help avoid wash sales.

 We calculate daily Harvesting Yield using the following formula:Definitions: